nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/07_ARC-Synchronization.md

 ### 7.3.2 Locally for each ARC

-The problem with setting this information globally in git arises when you want to use different signatures for different repositories.
+You have the option to set this information globally, but you can also use different signatures for different repositories.
 E.g., when you develop software on `GitHub` and work on `ARCs` on the `nfdi4plants GitLab`.

 For this case the `ArcCommander` has a set of features to ease your pain.